sondermc/iac_nextmove/README.md

 #### Migration start
 <img src="./img/automation_4_service.png" alt="Parallel processing" style="width:300px;"/>
 The next model addresses this issue by keeping the service as-is and 'create' or enable a parrallel flow, purely based on code.
-To enable your service you expose 4 functions to the outside-world where besed on a 'provider' you can do all operations on the backend system.
+To enable your service you expose 4 functions to the outside-world where based on a 'provider' you can do all operations on the backend system.

 ___
 ## Preparation